Penguins vs. Flyers: Betting Trends, Odds, Advanced Stats

 Penguins Betting Insights

-- The Penguins have won five of their 13 games when listed as a moneyline favorite this season (38.5%).
+- The Penguins have been favored on the moneyline 14 times this season, and have finished 5-9 in those games.

-- Pittsburgh has a record of 4-3 when it has played as a moneyline favorite with odds of -165 or shorter (57.1% win percentage).
+- Pittsburgh is 5-8 (winning only 38.5% of its games) when it has played as a moneyline favorite of -125 or shorter.

-- The Penguins have a 62.3% chance to win this game based on the moneyline's implied probability.
+- Based on this game's moneyline, the Penguins have an implied win probability of 55.6%.

-- In 12 of 22 matches this season, Pittsburgh and its opponent have combined for more than 6 goals.
+- Pittsburgh's games this season have gone over this matchup's total of 6 goals 13 times.

 Penguins vs Flyers Additional Info